 If that menu of sources doesn't satisfy your thirst, and you're handy with writing code, you try your hand at hacking out something like this fellow did to get his fill of BBC and other UK stations.
 Alternatively, by adding an Amazon Fire TV Recast to your audio-visual setup, you can watch live television or recordings of live TV directly on your Echo Show device whenever you want!

 Finally, you can always ask Alexa to pull up Amazon's Silk web browser or Mozilla's Firefox web browser and watch live TV from outlets that publish their content online or via other apps and services through the browser (this is how I watch YouTube videos on my Echo Show 5, and it works like a charm!).

 Watch Hulu on Amazon Echo Show

-The Amazon Echo Show (2nd Gen) sports a 10.1" HD touchscreen, and offers a variety of visual functions.
-It now also supports live TV with a subscription to Hulu or through other Alexa Skills.
+The Amazon Echo Show 8 (2nd Gen) sports an 8-inch HD touchscreen and offers a variety of visual functions.
+It also supports live TV with a subscription to Hulu or through other Alexa Skills.

 Don't forget the DVR